techascent/tech.ml.dataset/README.md

 `tech.ml.dataset` is a Clojure library for data processing and machine learning.
 Datasets are currently in-memory columnwise databases and we support parsing from file or input-stream.
-We support these formats: **raw/gzipped csv/tsv files, xls, xlsx files, json, and sequences of maps** as input sources.
+We support these formats: **raw/gzipped csv/tsv, xls, xlsx, json, and sequences of maps** as input sources.

 Data storage is efficient (primitive arrays), datetime types are often converted to